 Cost Planning

-The government estimates FHS adds 3β5% to build costs over Part L 2021.
+The government estimates FHS adds approximately £4,350 per dwelling (weighted average, 2025 prices) according to the FHS Impact Assessment.
 However, cost impacts vary by house type:

 | Factor | Cost Impact | Notes |